nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 * `deletem ic/S1234567D` will result in the medical information of the patient with NRIC `S1234567D` being deleted.

+### Adding an appointment: `adda`

+Adds an appointment for a patient to the appointment list.

+Format: `adda NRIC /time DD/MM/YYYY HHMM`

+Examples:
+* `adda S1234567D /time 02/02/2024 1300` will add an appointment for the patient with NRIC `S1234567D` on 2nd February 2024 at 1:00 PM.

+### Adding an appointment: `deletea`

+Delete an exist appointment from the appointment list by providing the index of the appointment in the list and the name of the patient.

+Format: `deletea INDEX /name NAME`

+Examples:
+* `deletea 1 /name Amy`

+### List out appointments: `lista`

+List out all the appointments in the appointment list.

+Format: `lista`

 ### Clearing all entries : `clear`

 Clears all entries from the clinic.